protyposis/MediaPlayer-Extended/README.md

 Changelog
 ---------

+* v4.1.2: fix slowmotion audio playback on devices where mono audio is decoded to stereo audio
 * v4.1.1: bugfixes in MediaPlayer and demo app
   * Support surround audio tracks
   * Throw exception when negative playback speed is set